Portion/Yield:Makes approximately 2 x 250g jars

 For me the romance is the fact that it’s so versatile and could be used in almost every course.
 In cooking terms it quite easily becomes the ‘ mistress ‘, as it does not belong to one eating occasion but lends itself to a few.
 Wow is that some food for thought?

-The most common use for quinces is Membrillio, made by the Spanish and served with cheese.
+The most common and or recognised use for quinces is Membrillio, made by the Spanish and served with cheese.
 However there are so many more uses for the humble quince.
 Poached and served for dessert.
 Pickled or made into a jelly or spicy chutney to be served with meat such as duck, venison or game birds.

 - 400g quinces peeled and cored, cut in to small pieces